zitadel/zitadel/docs/docs/concepts/features/console.md

 Here's an overview of what the console enables users to do:

-1. **Default Settings:** [Managers](/docs/concepts/structure/managers) can access and manage default settings of the ZITADEL system.
+1. **Default Settings:** [Managers](/docs/concepts/structure/managers) can access and manage the default settings of the ZITADEL system.
 This includes configuring authentication methods, security policies, and other system-wide parameters to meet the organization's requirements.

 2. **Resource Management:** The console allows for the creation, updating, and deletion of essential resources such as organizations, users, projects, and applications.
 Administrators can efficiently manage these entities to ensure proper access control and governance.